Sparks Filmmaking Classes

-All our filmmaking classes are practical, hands on and include making real film productions.
+All our filmmaking classes offer practical, hands on activities and include making real film productions.

 Crew members explore all the different crew roles you find on a real film set, explore and develop their own creative ideas and work on real-life film making projects to boost their skills.